cs2113-f24/cs2113-f24.github.io/syllabus.md

 ## Submission/Late Work Policy

 We do not accept late work in this course.
-However, programming assignments will not be graded until you have taken the respective quiz, so you may turn them in late up until the start of your lab (11:09:59am), unless otherwise noted.
+However, programming assignments will not be graded until you have taken the respective quiz, so you may turn them in late up until the start of lecture, unless otherwise noted.
 We will not offer Ed nor office hours support on any assignment which is past due; you will need to complete these on your own.

 We will not accept late worksheets.

-If you miss a quiz in lab or an exam, you may elect to take an oral makeup with the professor, during a mutually-agreeable time during business hours before the last day of classes (NOT the last day of finals).
+If you miss a quiz in lab or an exam, you may elect to take an oral makeup with the professor the Monday the following week before lecture.
+Other makeup times will not be supported.
 The makeup quiz/exam will be harder than the quiz/exam the rest of the class would take as you would have had more time to study.
-If no mutually acceptable time can be found for a makeup, you will receive an Incomplete grade in the course and must take the makeup during the first two weeks of the following semester (otherwise you will receive an F in the course).
+If you miss the exam on the last day of class, you will receive an Incomplete grade in the course and must take the makeup during the first two weeks of the following semester (otherwise you will receive an F in the course).

 ## Class Communication

-We will use two primary forms of communication in this class: email announcements and [Ed](https://edstem.org/us/courses/49991/discussion/).
+We will use two primary forms of communication in this class: email announcements and [Ed](https://edstem.org/us/courses/58495/discussion/).
 You are responsible for remaining up to date on any information sent by email or posted to Ed.
 This may include clarifications to assignments, updates on grading rubrics, and changes in office hours.

 For all general course information, questions, and clarifications, you should preference to using Ed.
 An instructor, TA, or even your fellow classmate can then answer a question.
 You can even post your questions anonymously.